TNF

 Location: 6p21.33

-Key Functions: Inflammatory response mediation, immune system activation, apoptosis induction, infection defense
+Key Functions: Inflammatory response mediation, immune system activation, apoptosis induction, host defense, and tissue homeostasis

 SNP ID | Your Genotype | Alternative Alleles | Interpretation |